ShaneIsrael/plex-auto-genres/README.md

 ## <a id="getting_started"></a>Getting Started
 1. Read the **Optimal Setup** section above
-2. Install the python dependencies listed in `requirements.txt`, if you have pip you can simply do `pip install -r requirements.txt`
+2. Run `python3 -m pip install -r requirements.txt` to install the required dependencies.
 3. Rename the `.env.example` file to `.env`
 4. Edit the `.env` file and set your plex username, password, and server name.
 If you are generating collections for standard media (non anime) you will need to also obtain an [TMDB Api Key](https://developers.themoviedb.org/3/getting-started/introduction) (for movies and tv shows)
     |Variable|Authentication method|Value|